leaysgur/webrtc-rfcs/markdown/draft-ietf-rtcweb-jsep-26.md

 *  The "s=" and "t=" lines MUST stay the same.

 *  Each "m=" and c=" line MUST be filled in with the port and address of the default candidate for the m= section, as described in [I-D.ietf-mmusic-ice-sip-sdp], Section 3.2.1.2.
-Note, however, that the m= line protocol need not match the default candidate, because this protocol value must instead match what was supplied in the offer, as described above.
+Note that in certain cases, the m= line protocol may not match that of the default candidate, because the m= line protocol value MUST match what was supplied in the offer, as described above.

 *  Each "a=ice-ufrag" and "a=ice-pwd" line MUST stay the same, unless the m= section is restarting, in which case new ICE credentials must be created as specified in [I-D.ietf-mmusic-ice-sip-sdp], Section 3.4.1.1.1.
 If the m= section is bundled into another m= section, it still MUST NOT contain any ICE credentials.